Mohanpavankumar/Registration_Login_Website/README.md

 - **React Router**: Navigation and routing.
 - **Tailwind CSS**: Responsive and modern UI styling.
 - **React Toastify**: Notifications for user feedback.
+- **React reduxjs/toolkit**: To simplify the process of writing Redux logic by providing a set of utilities.

 ### Backend
 - **Node.js & Express**: Server and REST API development.